jputh/Pascal-interpreter-haskell/Readme.md

 The following features have been implemented, including:

-1. while-do and for-do loops
+* while-do and for-do loops

-2. user-defined functions and procedures
+* user-defined functions and procedures

-3. static scoping
+* static scoping
     * see input12.pas and input13.pas (and any test involving functions/procedures)

-## Bonuses

-I also attempted the second bonus from the Project 2, formal parameters passing with proper scoping

 ## Assumptions